 5 Rules to Prevent Heatstroke in Pets

-Rule 1: Never, ever leave your pet in your car unattended.
-Not even for one minute.
+1. Never, ever leave your pet in your car unattended.

-- K9 Rescue says that even on a pleasant 75°F day, it will take only 10 minutes to reach 100°F inside the car.
+- Even on a 70°F day, it will take only 20 minutes to reach 100°F inside the car, according to the AVMA.
 Accuweather continues that even 60°F is too hot for pets in cars.

 - Cracking windows offers little to no relief.
 Simply don’t leave your pet in a car.